bparanj/crystal/electronics/terms/electrostatic-discharge.md

 electrostatic

 Electrostatic Discharge (ESD) is a sudden flow of electricity between two electrically charged objects caused by contact, an electrical short, or dielectric breakdown.
-Here's a concise explanation of ESD:

 1. Cause: